Rachel and Tim reflect on their journey to adopting three children at once.

 Once approved, we started looking for a potential match which was a strange time – excitement every time a group of children looked like a possible match, followed by disappointment that the match didn’t seem appropriate and a growing concern that we were being unrealistic in our expectations.
 After seriously considering a sibling group of two sisters and finding the local authority approach to sharing accurate information casual at best and misleading at worst and deciding that the obvious (yet glossed over) special needs of the oldest sibling were more complex than we felt we could support, we really felt very downhearted that we were, actually, not going to become parents.

-We were then approved at a matching panel in March, had introductions in the April before the children came to live with us in mid April, almost a year to the day since we were approved as adoptive parents.
+We were then approved at a matching panel in March and had introductions in April before the children came to live with us in mid-April, almost a year to the day since we were approved as adoptive parents.

 The children’s experiences of family life before we met them